KRTV (Arkansas)

-KRTV was a television station on ultra high frequency (UHF) channel 17 in Little Rock, Arkansas, United States.
+KRTV (channel 17) was a television station in Little Rock, Arkansas, United States.
 The first television station in Arkansas, KRTV operated from April 1953 to March 1954.
-Its early demise was attributed to economic factors that made it impossible to compete with competing very high frequency (VHF) stations that signed on after KRTV.
+Its early demise was attributed to economic factors that made it impossible to compete with very high frequency (VHF) stations that signed on after KRTV.
 One of these stations, KATV (channel 7, then located in Pine Bluff), purchased KRTV's studio facility and assumed its personnel, a prelude to KATV itself moving to Little Rock in 1958.

 History

-Little Rock Telecasters, a company half-owned by newspaper man Donald W. Reynolds and half by other investors from Texas (E. H. Rowley of Dallas and Kenyon Brown of Wichita Falls), applied for a construction permit to build a UHF television station in the city in August 1952.
+Little Rock Telecasters, a company half-owned by newspaper man Donald W. Reynolds and half by other investors from Texas (E. H. Rowley of Dallas and Kenyon Brown of Wichita Falls), applied for a construction permit to build an ultra high frequency (UHF) television station in the city in August 1952.
 A commercial television station permit, the first in the state of Arkansas, was granted on September 18, 1952.
 By December, the Prospect Theater, a movie house on Beech Street, was selected to be converted into KRTV's studio.
 Work on the station's tower was beset by a rainy March as well as opposition from neighborhood homeowners, one of whom called the mast "unsightly, offensive, and dangerous" and claimed it was responsible for "a bad effect on the peace and health of the citizens".

 After a number of delays, KRTV debuted on April 5, 1953—Easter Sunday—as the first television station in Arkansas.
 Though CBS was KRTV's basic network affiliation, channel 17 aired programming from all four networks at the time—CBS, NBC, ABC, and DuMont.
 The station also presented local shows such as Parker's Den, hosted by KLRA disc jockey Bob Parker.
 That September, the station increased its effective radiated power tenfold from 2,100 to 21,000 watts with the installation of new equipment.
 The fall also saw a change in ownership interests within Little Rock Telecasters, as Rowley-Brown Broadcasting acquired all of Reynolds's 50 percent interest, and the installation of network coaxial cable to Little Rock, allowing the station to carry the 1953 World Series live.